JohnWeese/bouncing-box-refactor/README.md

 3. Determine if the password has at least one number
 4. Determine if the password is valid based on the three tests above

+Next, for each step above whose complexity you want to hide, create a _helper function_ , which are functions designed to _help_ the main function do its job while hiding the complexity of that function.
+For example, determining if the password has at least one upper case letter is fairly complex so we would want to create a helper function for it.
+However, evaluating the three tests at the end is straight forward so we may not need a helper for that code.

-Next, create a _helper function_ for each step above, which are functions designed to _help_ the main function do its job.
-We can turn one of the steps above into a helper function by moving the code for the step into it's own new function, then calling that function from the core logic function (`validatePassword`).
+We can turn one of the steps above into a helper function by moving the code for the step into it's own new function, then calling each function in the core logic.

 Consider how I have refactored the program below.
-Compare and contrast the two versions of the `validatePassword` function.
+Compare and contrast the two versions.
 Which is more readable?
 How does version 2 demonstrate separation of concerns?

 ```js
 // Core Logic
 ////////////////////////////////////////////////////////////////////////

 var pw = prompt("choose a password");

 if (isLongEnough(pw) === false) {
   alert("invalid password");
 }